mathisvandeneynde/higgscharm/README.md

 ### Input filesets

 Each year/campaign has a config file in [`analysis/filesets/<campaign>_nanov12.yaml`](https://github.com/deoache/higgscharm/tree/lxplus/analysis/filesets) from which the input filesets are built.
 The config file contains a key name, era, associated process, cross section and DAS query of the datasets.
 The sites allowed are defined in [`analysis/filesets/xrootd_sites.py`](https://github.com/deoache/higgscharm/blob/lxplus/analysis/filesets/xrootd_sites.py).

+### Local test

+Before submitting batch jobs, you can first test with small number of events.
+This can be done in web based environment with jupyter notebooks, e.g. using coffea-casa: (instruction)

 ### Submit Condor jobs